openharmony/window_window_cangjie_wrapper/README.md

 - Display Wrapper: Implemented in Cangjie to encapsulate screen property management capabilities, interfacing with the window subsystem via Cangjie's C language interoperation.

-- Cangjie Window FFI Interface Definition: Defines the C language interoperation interfaces in Cangjie, enabling the integration of the Window Wrapper, WindowStage Wrapper, and Display Wrapper with the window subsystem.

 Dependency Component Introduction in the Architecture:

 - window_window_manager: The encapsulation of Cangjie interfaces relies on the window services and display device services provided by the Window Management.